-The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that defines minimum privacy and security standards for healthcare organizations.
+The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that defines minimum privacy and security standards.
+This law applies to healthcare organizations.
 PHI stands for Protected Health Information.
-The HIPAA Privacy Rule provides federal protections for PHI held by covered entities and gives patients a number of rights with respect to that information.
+The HIPAA Privacy Rule provides federal protections for PHI held by covered entities.
+It also gives patients a number of rights regarding their information.

 HIPAA naturally covers healthcare organizations based in Texas, but they also must comply with state laws.
-Texas has some of the most stringent laws in the United States as far as health data is concerned which are detailed in Texas HB 300 (Texas House Bill 300).
+Texas has some of the most stringent laws in the United States as far as health.
+The Texas HB 300 (Texas House Bill 300) includes these laws.